Othmaneelmo/PasswordManager/documentation.md

+## TODO
+    below paragraphs should be removed/documented
+    Need to document PasswordValidator / ValidationResult
+    Need to add a table of content

 # Introduction:
 This project is to build a secure password manager in Java.
 The main goal is not only to write working code but to understand the security reasoning behind every design choice.